codeturtle00/bird-strike-data-visualization/README.md

 - Python (libs as Flask, Django, FastAPI) **Cons:** Python is single-flow, and requests are processed quite slowly
 - Java vs NodeJS.
 Java dominates enterprise computing applications and offers top performance and security but it is more difficult to use.
 Team members also lack experience with it, and we did not want to focus on digging into learning Java.
 - NodeJS with TypeScript.
 Everyone has experience with it, it offers quick and easy development, great features.
-There is also a huge precident in industry for React + NodeJS apps.
+And there is also a huge precedent in industry for React + NodeJS apps leading to greater support.

 ## Visualizations